mertaybat/boardgamegeek-downloader/README.md

 ## Prerequisites

 - Create a user account at https://boardgamegeek.com
+- Login at boardgamegeek
+- Open your browser developer tools to view the network stack
+- While your network stack is open browse all boardgames and look at request headers of the GET request
+- Note the Cookie valules for bggusername and bggpassword.
+You will use these values for the following step.
 - At the root of this project create a file called credentials.properties.
 This file should contain the following lines
 ```
-username=YOUR_BOARDGAMEGEEK_USERNAME
-password=YOUR_BOARDGAMEGEEK_PASSWORD
+username=bggusername_cookie_value
+password=bggpassword_cookie_value
 ```
 This information is necessary in order to download all the html pages for all the ranked games from boardgamegeek.
+Note: bggpassword value will be different from the password you created while creating your boardgamegeek account!

 - You need to have the following software installed